National Women's Football League: History

 The NWFL was formed in 1974, originally consisting of seven teams.
 Its creation came about due to a belief that women's football was an unserved market.
 Players were paid around $25 a game.
 Teams were typically located in less populous towns and more rural settings.

 A NWFL game was televised for the time in August 1975 but coverage of the league remained limited.
 What coverage the league achieved was often dismissive and played on various gender stereotypes.

-Linda Jefferson, a running back with Toledo Troopers, was inducted into the American Football Association Hall of Fame. and was named the 1975 Athlete of the Year by womenSports.
+Linda Jefferson, a running back with Toledo Troopers, was inducted into the American football Association Hall of Fame. and was named the 1975 Athlete of the Year by womenSports.

 The NFWL began to fragment towards the end of the 1970s when ten teams broke off to form the Western States Women's Professional Football League.
 The league ceased in 1988 and its failure was attributed to limited funding, a lack of media coverage and support, and poor organization.

+The new NWFL was created again in 2000 by Donna Materson and ran for 2 years before they changed their name to the NWFA (national woman's football association), due to the NFL threatening to sue.